-FDP_ACF.1.3

-FDP_ACF.1.4

-operate the chip.
+FDP_ACF.1 Security attribute based access control Hierarchical to No other components.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialization FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the following: Subject: Software running at the IFX, OS1 and OS2 privilege levels required to securely operate the chip.
 This includes also privilege levels running interrupt routines.
 Software running at the privilege levels containing the application software Object: Data including code stored in memories Attributes: The memory area where the access is performed to and/or The operation to be performed.
-The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information of the relevant memory range before, during or after the access so that accesses to be denied can not be utilized by the subject attempting to perform the operation.

-The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.

-The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information of the relevant memory range before, during or after the access so that accesses to be denied can not be utilized by the subject attempting to perform the operation.
+FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
+FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.